What We Offer

-This 16-day field course is only offered for incoming freshmen (those admitted for the Fall 2018 term).
+This 16-day field course is offered for NC State Students who will be enrolled in the Fall 2023 and Spring 2024 academic semesters, including incoming freshmen (those admitted for the Fall 2022 term).

 Overview of Field Course

-Cost: This is an all inclusive trip that will cover your roundtrip airfare from Raleigh-Durham Int’l Airport, ground transportation, lodging, meals, and National Park entrance fees for $1700.
-(3 credits of tuition is not included in this cost)
+Cost: This is an all-inclusive trip that will cover your round trip airfare from Raleigh-Durham Int’l Airport, ground transportation, activities, lodging, meals, and National Park entrance fees.
+The per-student fee for 2023 is $2,250.
+(3 credits of tuition is not included in this cost).

 Faculty and students will fly together from RDU to DEN, where the GeoJourney begins.
 See our interactive map below for details on each stop along the journey.
 Our first stop will be the headwaters of the Colorado River, located at the Continental Divide within Rocky Mountain National Park.
-Along the route we will spend focused learning time at some of the most iconic locations in the American West, including Grand Mesa, Arches, Canyonlands, and Capital Reef National Parks, the Henry Mountains and Lake Powell, Monument Valley and Glenn Canyon Dam, San Francisco Peaks Volcanic Field, Grand Canyon National Park, and Hoover Dam.
+Along the route, we will spend focused learning time at some of the most iconic locations in the American West, including Rocky Mountain, Arches, Capitol Reef, Grand Canyon, and Zion National Parks, Grand Mesa, the Henry Mountains, Glenn Canyon & Hoover Dams, and whitewater rafting on the Colorado River.
 The GeoJourney will end in Las Vegas, Nevada from where faculty and students will fly back to Raleigh.

 View our frequently asked questions (FAQs) page by clicking here

 View the trip Packing List page by clicking here